Valerie Leon

-Leon also appeared in the Hai Karate television adverts in the 1970s which gained her substantial publicity.
+In the 1970s, Leon appeared in the Hai Karate television adverts, which gained her substantial publicity.
 She also became known globally as a sex symbol due to her glamorous looks and attractive figure, and was often referred to as the "English Raquel Welch".

 Early life

-Leon was born in Islington, London in 1943 to Henry and Daphne Leon (née Ehrmann) and is the eldest of four children.
+In 1943, Leon was born in Hampstead, London, to Henry and Daphne Leon (née Ehrmann), being the eldest of four children.
 Her father was a director of a textile company, and her mother, who trained at RADA, ended her acting career to become a full-time mother.

-After attending the Channing School for Girls, Leon attended the College for Distributive Trades before moving to Paris to become an au pair girl.
+After attending the Channing School for Girls, Leon attended the College for Distributive Trades, before then moving to Paris to become an au pair girl.
 She did a spell of modelling before returning to England.